Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/user-account-faq.md

 * **Name** - this is your display name in Slingshot and the name by which others will recognize and *@mention* you.
 You can change your name by clicking/tapping on it.
 Select *Rename* when ready.
 * **Title** - this is your job title (for example, Accountant) or role in the organization (for example, CFO).
 To add your title, click/tap on it.
 Select *Set* when ready.
 * **Photo** - your photo will help your collaborators in Slingshot know who you are.
 Your profile photo is always 64x64 pixels, square images will be scaled down or up.
 You can upload a file from your computer, take the photo with your device's camera or choose it from your device's storage.
 * **Industry** - this is information concerning your organization.
-Select from the dropdown on the right or type your industry and click/tap *Ok*.
+Select from the drop-down on the right or type your industry and click/tap *Ok*.
 * **Department** - this is the organization department where you belong.
-Select from the dropdown on the right or type your department and click/tap *Ok*.
+Select from the drop-down on the right or type your department and click/tap *Ok*.

 When you are finished, just close the dialog.
 Your changes will be saved.